Wondering how to choose a group fitness class? Sometimes it can be quite confusing.

 “A high-intensity cardio workout designed to build strength and stamina.
 The high-energy class combines sports-inspired athletic aerobic movements with strength and stabilization exercises,” states that of another.

 But is comparing the two like comparing apples to oranges?
-And how exactly should you go about choosing the right group fitness class for you?
+And how exactly should you go about choosing the right one for you?
+Well, read on, as this guide is here to help you work out how to choose a group fitness class.

 The difficulty of choosing a group fitness class